ravigajul/OracleDB/README.md

     select  name from students where marks>75 order by substr(name,-3),id asc;
 # Inner join
     select col1, col2 from table1 inner join table2 on (joining condition) / using (column name)
+# Difference between ON and USING
+    we can compare any column with any other column with 'ON' while using can only compare the columsn with same names in both the tables.
+When using 'using' the common    column names cannot have aliases.See the second query below select e.first_name,e.last_name,d.department_id,e.manager_id from employees e inner join departments d on (e.department_id=d.department_id and e.employee_id=d.manager_id);

+    select e.first_name,e.last_name,department_id,manager_id from employees e inner join departments d using (department_id ,manager_id);